-- Only supply unlicensed medicines against valid special clinical needs of an individual patient where there is no suitable licensed medicine available. - Make a clear record of the dose and frequency information for medicines prescribed. - Review and improve how consent is obtained to ensure that patients are aware of all treatment risks. - Review the system for sharing treatment plans with patient's own GPs to ensure they are sent consistently.
+- Only supply unlicensed medicines against valid special clinical needs of an individual patient where there is no suitable licensed medicine available. - Make a clear record of the dose and frequency information for medicines prescribed. - Make a clear record of the rationale when a different approach to national guidance is taken in order to protect patient safety. - Blood pressure readings should be taken and recorded in line with the clinic protocol. - Review the system for sharing treatment plans with patient's own GPs to ensure they are sent consistently. - 2 Weightmedics Richmond Inspection report 11/08/2021